 Wright State looks to extend streak vs Milwaukee

-BOTTOM LINE: Wright State looks for its sixth straight win in the head-to-head series over Milwaukee.
-In its last five wins against the Panthers, Wright State has won by an average of 5 points.
+BOTTOM LINE: Wright State looks for its seventh straight win in the head-to-head series over Milwaukee.
+In its last six wins against the Panthers, Wright State has won by an average of 6 points.
 Milwaukee's last win in the series came on Feb.
 10, 2018, a 74-73 victory.

-KEY CONTRIBUTOR: Lucas has either made or assisted on 43 percent of all Milwaukee field goals over the last five games.
-The senior guard has 31 field goals and 24 assists in those games.

-STREAK SCORING: Wright State has won its last three home games, scoring an average of 83.3 points while giving up 58.3.
+STREAK SCORING: Wright State has won its last four home games, scoring an average of 85.5 points while giving up 64.

-ASSIST RATIOS: The Panthers have recently used assists to create buckets more often than the Raiders.
-Wright State has 42 assists on 90 field goals (46.7 percent) across its previous three games while Milwaukee has assists on 39 of 79 field goals (49.4 percent) during its past three games.
+ASSIST-TO-FG RATIO: The Raiders have recently used assists to create baskets more often than the Panthers.
+Wright State has an assist on 49 of 88 field goals (55.7 percent) over its previous three outings while Milwaukee has assists on 40 of 81 field goals (49.4 percent) during its past three games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25